-Pre-charge Approval

-- Prior to the laying of charges, police are mandated to consult with the Crown who determines whether a charge should be laid by applying the higher Crown standard (e.g., reasonable prospect of conviction) and considering if it is in the public interest for a charge to be laid - If the charges do not meet this threshold, the Crown does not approve the charges being laid by police - If the threshold is met, the Crown approves the charges being laid - The Crown may decide not to approve charges until such time as full disclosure can be made to the accused person - If the police disagree with the Crown's decision not to approve the laying of a charge, there is an appeal process for reviewing the decision
+Post-Charge Screening Pre-charge Approval • Police lay charges on a standard of reasonable grounds.
+Only after charges are laid does the Crown determine whether to proceed with the prosecution by applying the higher Crown standard ( e.g. , reasonable prospect of conviction) and considering if it is in the public interest to proceed with the prosecution Crown standard ( e.g., reasonable prospect of conviction) and considering if it is in the public interest for a charge to be laid • Police are not required to consult or obtain approval of the Crown prior to laying charges except where the consent of the Attorney General is required by the Criminal Code .
+However, police may, and do in some cases, consult If the charges do not meet this threshold, the Crown does not approve the charges being laid by police If the threshold is met, the Crown approves the charges being laid with Crowns prior to laying charges If the charges do not meet the Crown's threshold, the charges are withdrawn in court The Crown may decide not to approve charges until such time as full disclosure can be made to the accused person If the threshold is met, the case will proceed If the police disagree with the Crown's decision not to approve the laying of a charge, there is an appeal process for reviewing the decision • While the Crown awaits the completion of disclosure, a case proceeds through the court process The Crown has an ongoing obligation to apply the applicable charge screening standard throughout the criminal proceeding